Mazda Motor plans to leave its joint venture with Ford Motor and stop building cars in the United States, the Nikkei financial daily reported Friday.

 In response, Mazda issued a short statement saying the report was not based on information it had released.

 The plant in Flat Rock, Michigan manufactures the Mazda6 midsize sedan and the Ford Mustang.
+It employs about 1 700 workers, according to Ford.

 The US automaker has essentially agreed to maintain current worker levels by expanding the models it builds at the facility, Nikkei said.